 In Acevedo Dental Group we offer teeth whitening, crowns, white fillings, braces, invisalign, implants and much more.
 We have affordable dental fees and up to 60 months of financing services to achieve your dream smile.

-We will give you the confident of a younger, youthful Healthy Smile for Life.
+We will give you the confident of a younger, youthful Smile, Change your life!.

 There’s no reason to put up with gaps in your teeth or with teeth that are stained, discolored, badly shaped, chipped, or crooked.

 Today, a veneer placed on top of your teeth can correct nature’s mistake or the results of an injury and help you have a beautiful smile.
 Veneers are a highly popular solution among dental patients because of their life-like tooth appearance.
 Veneers are thin, custom-made shells crafted of tooth-colored materials (such as porcelain) designed to cover the front side of your teeth.

 To prepare for veneers, your doctor will create a unique model of your teeth.
 This model is sent to the dental technician to create your veneers.
 Before placing your new veneer, your doctor will remove a small amount of your tooth to make room for the veneer.
 When placed, you’ll be pleased to see that veneers look like your natural teeth and even resist staining.
 Though veneers are stain resistant, your doctor may recommend that you avoid coffee, tea, red wine, and tobacco to maintain the beauty of your veneer.

 Are your teeth chipped or stained?
 Would you like to improve your smile permanently, without any painful processes?
 We are pleased to offer Lumineers as an alternative to traditional porcelain veneers.